quixio/quix-docs/docs/cli/cli-template.md

     !!! tip

-        You can also use `docker compose up --build`.
+        You can alternatively use `docker compose up --build`, as this template includes a `docker-compose.yml` file.

 2. Switch to Docker Desktop to see the pipeline running.

-3. When you are satisfied it is running correctly, use the following command to shut down the pipeline:
+3. When you are satisfied the pipeline is running correctly, use the following command to shut down the pipeline:

     ```
     quix local pipeline down
     ```

 ## Step 5: Modify your code